anthonycorletti/snok/README.md

 Snok is in it's earliest stages, so feedback and ideas are very welcome and encouraged.
 Please open an [issue](https://github.com/anthonycorletti/snok/issues/new/choose) if you have a question, comment, feature request, idea, etc, and/or connect with Anthony directly on [Twitter](https://twitter.com/anthonycorletti) if you'd like to get in touch about the project.

 ## 🙋 Why?

 The Python tooling ecosystem has plenty of options, and often times, it's not clear whether or not you're following the "right" way to do things, especially when those ways are changing week to week.

 With this in mind, snok is a Python toolkit for developers that focuses on making it simple and easy to build modern, full-stack applications, across web and AI frameworks.

-Snok is designed to leverage the best tools and packages that exist in the Python ecosystem in simple and easy to use workflows that accelerate development.
+Snok leverages tools and packages from the Python ecosystem with awesome performance and developer experience to provide simple, effective, and easy to use workflows for developers.

+Snok is designed for the programmer, and not much else.

 ## 🎉 Featuring